CROSSINGTUD/CryptoAnalysis/docs/java-scanner.md

 # CogniCrypt<sub>SAST</sub> for Java Applications

 The `HeadlessJavaScanner` implements an interface for CogniCrypt<sub>SAST</sub> that allows the analysis of Java applications.
-You can use it as an CLI tool or run it programmatically.
+You can use it as an CLI tool or run it programmatically with a dependency.

 ## HeadlessJavaScanner as CLI tool
 CogniCrypt<sub>SAST</sub> can be started as CLI tool via the file `HeadlessJavaScanner-x.y.z-jar-with-dependencies.jar`.
 You can build this file yourself (see the [installation](installation.md)) or download the last released version from the [GitHub releases](https://github.com/CROSSINGTUD/CryptoAnalysis/releases).
 The following list explains required and optional CLI options.
 See the [examples](examples.md) for concrete use cases